sentinel-source/chainwatch/README.md

 ## License

-ISC License - See LICENSE file for details
+GNU License - See LICENSE file for details

 ---